foundryvtt/crucible/docs/Character/Attributes.md

 Fortitude Defense = Constitution + (0.5 * Strength) + Situational Bonus
 ```

-When a Spell or Talent targets a creature's Fortitude it triggers a **Contest of Endurance** which is resolved as follows:
+When a Spell or Talent targets a creature's Fortitude it triggers a **Contest of Endurance** which is resolved as follows: <TODO>

 ## Reflex and Contests of Avoidance